Why Trust This Analysis

 Governor Kathy Hochul’s auto-insurance tort-reform package is no longer hypothetical.
 On May 27, 2026, the Governor’s office announced the enacted FY27 reforms, and the final S9008-C / A10008-C, Part EE bill text is now law.
 The version that passed is not the version that was being discussed earlier in session — and that nuance matters.
 Some changes are sweeping.
 Some that were rumored to be central never made it into the final text.
 Reports that simply say “tort reform passed” or “joint-and-several reform passed” are oversimplified to the point of being misleading.

 This guide is the practitioner-level read of what actually changed for a Long Island car accident case.
 I represent both injured plaintiffs and insurance defendants in New York courts every week, so this analysis is written from both sides of the table.
 For Long Island accident victims, the 90/180 deletion is the immediate injury-threshold shock.
-The §1602(6) repeal is the deep-pocket recovery shock.
 The new 50% bar is real, but only in a carefully drawn carveout — it does not blow up pure comparative negligence in every New York negligence case.
+And the much-discussed joint-and-several change did not pass — deep-pocket recovery rules are unchanged.

 I represent both injured plaintiffs and insurance defendants in New York courts every week.
 I see these reforms from both angles.